KoolKidKai/Siuuuu/plans.md

 ## Plans/Ideas/Wires

 ### Owner Requirements
- - Club calendar with events and time info
+ - Allow easy access for each member (Organization: Example of this is a Club calendar with events and time information)
- - Roster page detailing members, roles, info
+ - Roster page detailing members, roles, info (This makes it easy for students and others to contact the right people if needed assistance)
+ - Make the website appealing to coders (Just asking for students to write code is boring, so how we can change that is to add funny images and vibrant colors)
+ - Add prizes to be able to push each coder to the next level.
+This allows people in the club not to get bored of coding and most importantly have fun when doing so in a friendly competition style.

 ### Ideas